 The best time of day to elope at Lake Isabelle is hands down sunrise.
 The primary reason is because there will be less traffic, the secondary reason is because the mountain range that surrounds Lake Isabelle is eastern facing.

-Lake Isabelle Elopement Permits & Reservations
+Lake Isabelle Elopement Reservations & Permits

 Whether or not you need a permit to elope at Lake Isabelle is dependent on your specific situation.
 It’s best to do your part and contact the Boulder Ranger District at (303) 541-2500.
 As of Spring 2021, officials of the Arapaho and Roosevelt National Forests have implemented a timed-entry due to the popularity of the area.
 I would make a reservation for the Long Lake parking lot as it’s the closest parking area available.

-As a note: the upper trailhead parking lots (Mitchell Lake, Long Lake and Niwot Picnic area) aren’t scheduled to open until later in the year around July, 1st.
+Note: the upper trailhead parking lots (Mitchell Lake, Long Lake and Niwot Picnic area) aren’t scheduled to open until later in the year around July, 1st.

 Indian Peaks Wilderness Rules & Regulations